Akbarnejadhn/bootstrapping/bootstrapping.md

     ## 1 (Intercept)     1.93    0.105       18.5 1.88e- 48
     ## 2 x               3.11    0.0747      41.7 5.76e-114

+This is wrong\! variability should be higher than this in nonconstant\!
-This is wrong\!
-Can we do some bootsrapping to fix this?\!
+Can we do some bootsrapping to fix this result?\! (happens because R has some assumptions which are not always true)

 # Boostrapping code: